-There are, however, field settings that resemble more closely the laboratory setup.
+There are, however, field settings which resemble more closely the laboratory set-up.
 When a fund-raiser contacts a person directly, the situation resembles a dictator game, except for the lack of anonymity.
-Field experiments in fund-raising, including List and David Lucking-Reiley (2002) and Craig E. Landry et al. (2006), estimate the effect on giving of variables such as the seed money (the funds raised early on), the use of a lottery, and the identity of the solicitor.
-Charitable giving is increasing in the seed money (List and Lucking-Reiley 2002) presumably because of signaling of quality of the charity, and in the attractiveness of female solicitors for door-to-door fund-raising, especially for male respondents (Landry et al. 2006).
-The latter result implies that giving in doorto-door fund-raising is not purely the result of altruism, suggesting a more instrumental view of giving.
-Overall, these field experiments do not yet answer the key question of what motivates most giving, genuine social preferences or more instrumental reasons, such as social pressure.
+Field experiments in fund-raising, including List and Lucking-Reilly (2002) and Landry, Lange, List, Price, and Rupp (2006), estimate the effect on giving of variables such as the seed money (the funds raised early on), the use of a lottery, and the identity of the solicitor.
+Charitable giving is increasing in the seed money (List and Lucking-Reilly, 2002) presumably because of signaling of quality of the charity, and in the attractiveness of female solicitors for door-to-door fund-raising, especially for male respondents (Landry et al., 2006).
+The latter result implies that giving in door-to-door fund-raising is not purely the result of altruism, suggesting a more instrumental view of giving.
+Overall, however, these field experiments do not yet answer the key question of what motivates most giving, genuine social preferences or more instrumental reasons, such as social pressure.
+Questions such as this are likely to be the focus of future research.